 Focused on Improvement

-Having a system to develop your character, such as Benjamin Franklin’s 13 Precepts will help to move you to a higher level of performance.
-Over time others will definitely notice that there is just something different that they like about you.
+Having a system to develop your character, such as Benjamin Franklin’s 13 Precepts, will help move you to a higher level of performance.
+Over time others will notice that there is just something different that they like about you.
 I hope that you will adopt these or write your own and begin to practice them.

 Yours for a Better Life,